dwinter/shell-genomics/_episodes/01-introduction.md

 ~~~
 {: .output}

-This provides a lot of information about the remote server that you're logging in to.
-We're not going to use most of this information for
+This imformation might be useful sometimg, but we're not going to use it in
-our workshop, so you can clear your screen using the `clear` command.
+our workshop.
+Let's clear your screen using the `clear` command.

 ~~~
 $ clear